APTA shapes policy issues that impact our profession and the patients and clients we serve.

 PTs and PTAs need to be part of the evolution in health information technology.

 Every student deserves the ability to succeed in the classroom and beyond.
-The IDEA and ESSA make that possible.
+The Individuals with Disabilities in Education Act and Every Student Succeeds Act make that possible.

 Patients shouldn't have to have their care interrupted, and PTs shouldn't be forced to suspend services during temporary absences.